elastic/kibana/x-pack/README.md

 Example: `yarn es snapshot --license trial --password changeme`

 By default, this will also set the password for native realm accounts to the password provided (`changeme` by default).
-This includes that of the `kibana` user which `elasticsearch.username` defaults to in development.
-If you wish to specific a password for a given native realm account, you can do that like so: `--password.kibana=notsecure`
+This includes that of the `kibana_system` user which `elasticsearch.username` defaults to in development.
+If you wish to specify a password for a given native realm account, you can do that like so: `--password.kibana_system=notsecure`

 # Testing
 ## Running specific tests